Best Time to Visit Florida

 The cheapest time to go to Key West is between September and November.
 Not many people want to brave the area during this time due to its increased hurricane risk; hot, sticky weather; and propensity for monsoon rains.
-The upside: you'll notice fewer crowds, the best hotel deals, and breaks on restaurant meals.
+The upside: you'll notice fewer crowds, score the best hotel deals, and get breaks on restaurant meals.

 Best Time of Year to Visit Central Florida